KrishnaM0310/SaveDontStress/README.md

 - **text.match is not a function**: Your code has a fallback that extracts strings from objects.
 Make sure the **LLM** actually returns a code block or fallback.
 - **No grocery stores found**: Increase the radius from 5000 to 10000 in the backend or verify that your latitude and longitude are correct.

-## License
-MIT License
-Copyright (c) 2025 ...

-Permission is hereby granted...

 ---

 Congratulations!
 You can now run **SaveDontStress** from scratch by installing dependencies, setting up `.env`, and starting both servers.
 If you have any questions, feel free to open an issue or pull request on this repo.
 ```

-This version uses markdown for clear headings, lists, and code formatting, making it easy to follow and aesthetically organized for anyone viewing your repository.